utrechtzouk/utrechtzouk.github.io/friday-classes.md

 </dl>

 It is possible to be elligable for discount pricing;
-Our only condition is for you to have paid before September 13th.
+our only condition is for you to have paid before September 13th.
 **Discount prices** are listed below:
 <dl>
 <dt>1 course</dt><dd>€120,-</dd>